 The sign and symptoms of this stage are quite similar to the Borderline tuberculoid leprosy.
-This includes reddish plaques with numbness which may regress or progress to another form.
+This includes reddish plaques with the numbness which may regress or progress to another form.

 This type of leprosy is a cutaneous skin condition and the main symptoms include multiple wounds or scars including plaques, flat, raised bumps that may continue or regress.

 It is considered a more severe type of disease with many lesions with bacteria.
 The affected region is full of bumps, numbness, muscle weakness and rashes.
-Other symptoms include limb weakness, hair loss and other body parts such as kidneys, nose and male reproductive organs are also affected.
+Other symptoms include limb weakness, hair loss and other body parts such as kidneys, nose and male reproductive system are also affected.
 It is more infectious than tuberculoid leprosy which never regresses.

 Also Read: Rickets

-Cause of Leprosy
+Causes of Leprosy

-This disease is caused by bacteria, “Mycobacterium leprae” which is slow growing.
-Leprosy is also termed as Hansen’s disease after the name of the scientist – Dr. Gerhard Henrik Armauer Hansen who discovered this infectious disease in the year 1873.
+This disease is caused by bacteria, “Mycobacterium leprae” which is slow-growing.
+Leprosy is also termed as Hansen’s disease after the name of the scientist – Dr Gerhard Henrik Armauer Hansen who discovered this infectious disease in the year 1873.

 Symptoms of Leprosy